dlannan/waveshare-knob-hid-keyboard/README.md

 # waveshare-knob-hid-keyboard

-A simple Arduino hid keyboard for the waveshare 1.8" knob.
+A simple Arduino BLE hid keyboard for the waveshare 1.8" knob.

 The library is based on a number of examples: